Discovery of Millisecond Pulsars toward the Galactic Bulge in an Image-based Survey with MeerKAT: Discoveries

-The basic properties of these new pulsars are summarized in Table~\ref{tab:msps}, where we provide their imaging coordinates, spin period, DM, DM-derived distances from the NE2001 and YMW16 electron density models, and the folded S/N. Their pulse profiles are presented in Fig.~2, which illustrates that these pulsars exhibit a broad range of spectral characteristics, from relatively low to high S/N. In particular, PSRs~J1720$-$2652 and J1753$-$3331 are the faintest detections, with S/N values of 12 and 14, respectively, across their usable $1200$\,MHz bandwidth (1000--2200\,MHz).
+The basic properties of these pulsars are summarized in Table~\ref{tab:msps} where we provide their imaging coordinates, spin period, DM, DM-derived distances from the NE2001 and YMW16 electron density models, and the folded S/N. The discovery plots of these six new pulsars including their pulse profiles are shown in Figure \ref{fig:discovery_plots}.
+These plots illustrate these pulsars exhibit a broad range of spectral characteristics, from relatively low to high S/N. In particular, PSRs~J1720$-$2652 and J1753$-$3331 are the faintest detections, with S/N values of 12 and 14, respectively, across their usable $1200$\,MHz bandwidth (1000--2200\,MHz).
 Both sources appear to be highly scattered at L-band frequencies.
-If they had been observed with a narrower bandwidth typical of standard L-band receivers (e.g., 1000--1500\,MHz), their expected S/N would have been only $\sim$8--10, making them significantly harder to detect.
+If they had been observed with a $\sim$500 MHz bandwidth typical of standard L-band receivers (e.g., 1000--1500\,MHz), their expected S/N would have been only $\sim$8--10, making them significantly harder to detect.
 PSR~J1723$-$2820 displays a double-peaked profile with components separated by approximately $250^\circ$ in pulse phase.
 PSR~J1751$-$2943 appears to be the most strongly scattered among the new discoveries, yet remains detectable across nearly the entire UWL band (1000--4032\,MHz).
 PSR~J1811$-$3206 is the brightest source in the sample, with an S/N of 48 and a notably steep spectrum.
 Its duty cycle of $\sim 8\%$ combined with its high S/N and narrow profile make it a strong candidate for inclusion in pulsar timing arrays (PTAs).
 PSR~J1818$-$3254 also has a steep spectrum and the narrowest profile in the sample.
-Its spin period of $53.6$\,ms places it in the partially recycled regime, and consistent with the range typically associated with double neutron star systems.
-Although no significant acceleration was detected, suggesting that the pulsar is either isolated or in a very wide-orbit binary, long-term timing observations will be essential to clarify its evolutionary state and binary nature.
+Its spin period of $53.6$\,ms is consistent with either a partially recycled pulsar (typically associated with double neutron star systems) or a young pulsar with a relatively large spin-down rate.
+Although no significant acceleration was detected in its discovery observation, suggesting that the pulsar is either isolated or in a wide-orbit binary, long-term timing will be required to measure $\dot{P}$ and thereby distinguish between these possibilities.
+We also note that a young-pulsar interpretation could imply an association with a supernova remnant or pulsar wind nebula; dedicated timing will be useful to assess this scenario.